mwmahlberg/ProtoBufDemo/README.md

+# Note
+This repository is unmaintained.
+It was set up to provide a code example for an answer to a question on StackOverflow.

 ## Protocol Buffer Demo

 This demo was written as part of an answer to the question [How to read packed binary data in Go?][so:q] on Stackoverflow.